paulzmuda/serverless-oauth2/README.md

 ### AWS CLI
 To run this Lambda locally, you will need to install and configure the AWS CLI.
 A profile and user is required to interact with AWS.
 [More info here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

-Be sure to create a separate user for your machine to generate an Access key ID.
+Be sure to create a separate user for your machine to generate an Access Key ID.

 ### AWS SAM
 To run this Lambda locally, you will need to install and configure [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/).
 You will also need Docker installed.